microsoft/Kusto-Query-Language/doc/lookupoperator.md

 ---
 # lookup operator

-The `lookup` operator extends the columns of a fact table with values looked-up in a dimension table.
+Extends the columns of a fact table with values looked-up in a dimension table.

 ```kusto
 FactTable | lookup kind=leftouter (DimensionTable) on CommonColumn, $left.Col1 == $right.Col2